defold/doc/docs/en/manuals/editor-scripts-ui.md

             }),
             editor.ui.dialog_button({
                 text = "Create File",
-                -- 4. creation is disabled when the name is empty disabled = name == "",
+                -- 4. creation is enabled when the name exists enabled = name ~= "",
                 default = true,
                 -- 5. result is the name
                 result = name